raydegroat/Edugrade_LinuxDevOps_Python_miniproject1/README.md

-# Edugrade - Linux Devops Engineering - Python mini project 1 - By Ray de Groat
+# Edugrade, Linux Devops Eng, Python project 1 - By Ray de Groat

 A mini project assignment for the Python moduel at Edugrade's Linux DevOps Engineering course.
 Instructions for the assignment follows.